soonuse/pn532-nfc-hat/README.md

     ```
     Then set `SEL0: OFF` and `SEL1: OFF`
 3. Run the example with `python3 example.py`
-4. Waving the 13.56MHz NFC card and the UID of the card will be printed.
+4. With Waving a 13.56MHz NFC card, the UID of the card will be printed.